 If the U.S. population could fit into a stadium of 50,000 people, the total value of the property stolen would be just shy of $2 million.
 Stolen cars would make up nearly 37 percent of that number, and miscellaneous items would make up another 27 percent.
 Furthermore, cash would comprise 9 percent of that figure.
 Unfortunately, the recovery rate for everything aside from motor vehicles would be be dismally low, leaving an almost estimated $1.5 million worth of goods unrecovered.

-Home burglaries resulted in property losses of about $2,300 each in 2015, and the figure is similar for non-residential burglaries.
+Home burglaries resulted in property losses of about $2,300 each in 2015 (and most of these happened without a security system installed), and the figure is similar for non-residential burglaries.
 Pickpocketing and purse snatching – the theft of cash or other personal valuables from a person without their knowledge – also averaged around $600 per case and had relatively low recovery rates.
 While cars are one of the most valuable things to steal, they had a recovery rate of almost 60 percent .

 Socio-economic factors play a significant role in whether a child will become a young offender.
 Juveniles with impoverished families are more likely to be involved in crime at an early age.
 If the U.S. adolescent population averaged out to 10,000 people, 20 would be convicted for theft crimes.
 Adolescents from broken or abusive homes, who have poor supervision and harsh discipline, are more likely to offend as well.
 However, supportive relationships, positive reinforcement, reasonable criticism, and a group of friends who exhibit ordinary behavior may help stave off young criminals.